Hubble selection of the weak scale from QCD quantum critical point: Model

 \section{Model}

 The model consists of the relaxion $\phi$~\cite{Graham:2015cka}, the Higgs $h$, and the meson field $\Sigma$: $V_{\rm tot} \= V_\phi + V_h + V_\Sigma$.
-The relaxion couples only to the Higgs sector, but the change of $v_h$ (scanned by $\phi$) induces a change in the $\Sigma$ sector.
-The desired quantum critical point $v_h^*$ is developed in the $\Sigma$ sector.
-Then Hubble selection (acting on $\phi$) self-organizes the universe to the critical point.
+The relaxion couples only to the Higgs sector, scanning $v_h$.
+But the change of $v_h$ induces changes in the $\Sigma$ sector, developing the desired quantum criticality at $v_h^*$.
+Then the Hubble selection (acting on $\phi$) self-organizes the universe to the critical point.